GLACIS·EU AI Act series·CISO·Updated April 2026

 • Retention periods: Appropriate to the system’s purpose, typically minimum 6 months for biometric systems

-3. Security Testing Requirements
+3. Security testing requirements

 The AI Act mandates testing that goes beyond traditional penetration testing.
 CISOs must establish programs covering: